Unacores/unaport-docs/docs/fiu.md

 9. **Fetch Data Status API**: Retrieve the current status of data sharing associated with a consent handle.
 10. **Fetch Data API**: Retrieve data associated with a specific session, identified by its session ID.
 11. **Export Data API**: Export data associated with a specific session, identified by its session ID.
+12. **Data Notification API**:This API can be used by AAs to send notifications related to Financial Information (FI) fetch to FIU/AA Client.

 ### <span style="color: #3498db;">Analytics Description</span>